 The approach we have outlined can be extended in multiple ways to address additional questions related to the structure of emotions.
-Although our specific example concerned the question of whether an individual emotion (gratitude) is reliably and consistently comprised by a certain set of subjective components, a similar approach could be used to test whether two or more closely related emotions are in fact comprised of largely distinct versus overlapping sets of subjective components.
-Using our approach, a researcher might first generate a list of all components thought to plausibly constitute all closely related emotions.
-In our work, for example, we generated lists of all components thought to constitute admiration, awe, and gratitude-three emotions that have been treated as distinct in prior work (Weidman, Steckler, & Tracy, in press) but which all involve cognitions of other-appreciation-and assessed all of these components following separate episodes of each of these three emotions.
+Although our specific example concerned the question of whether an individual emotion (gratitude) reliably and consistently comprises a certain set of subjective components, a similar approach could be used to test whether two or more closely related emotions in fact comprise largely distinct versus overlapping sets of subjective components.
+Using our approach, a researcher might first generate a list of all components thought to plausibly constitute a set of closely related emotions.
+In our work, for example, we generated lists of all components thought to constitute admiration, awe, and gratitude-three emotions that have been treated as distinct in prior work (Weidman, Steckler, & Tracy, in press) but which all involve cognitions of other-appreciation-and assessed all of the components that could plausibly comprise these three emotions, following separate episodes of each of these three emotions.

-If these emotions are in fact comprised of distinct sets of components, then EFA should reveal a three-factor solution following episodes of each emotion, with each latent factor characterized by high primary loadings (and low cross-loadings) for the items thought to capture each emotion, and low correlations between these factors.
-Indeed, we found distinct factors for admiration, awe, and gratitude following episodes of each, and the items that had initially been listed for admiration tended to load strongly on the admiration factor, and weakly on the awe and gratitude factors (and the same pattern emerged for the awe and gratitude items vis a vis the awe and gratitude factors, respectively).
-Importantly, the three factors correlated only .12 to .33 across episodes of each emotion, suggesting a high degree of distinctiveness.
-Together, these findings suggest that admiration, awe, and gratitude are each reliably characterized by a distinct set of subjective components, and that the exact nature of these components is consistent across many individual experiences of each emotion (Weidman & Tracy, 2016).
+If these emotions in fact comprise distinct sets of components, then EFA should reveal a three-factor solution following episodes of each emotion, with each latent factor characterized by high primary loadings (and low cross-loadings) for the items thought to capture each emotion as well as low correlations between these factors.
+Indeed, we found distinct factors for admiration, awe, and gratitude following episodes of each, and the items that had initially been listed for admiration tended to load strongly on the admiration factor and weakly on the awe and gratitude factors (and the same pattern emerged for the awe and gratitude items vis-à-vis the awe and gratitude factors, respectively).
+Of importance, the three factors correlated only .12 to .33 across episodes of each emotion, suggesting a high degree of distinctiveness.
+Together, these findings suggest that admiration, awe, and gratitude are each reliably characterized by a distinct set of subjective components and that the exact nature of these components is consistent across many individual experiences of each emotion (Weidman & Tracy, 2016).

-It is noteworthy that this approach to uncovering the structure of the subjective experiential content of emotions could also be extended to non-subjective components, assessed via methods other than self-report.
+It is noteworthy that this approach to uncovering the structure of the subjective experiential content of emotions could also be extended to nonsubjective components, assessed via methods other than self-report.
 For example, scores representing facial muscle movements shown during emotion experiences, or the intensity of galvanic skin responses, could be included in a factor analysis along with scores representing self-reported experiences of subjective components.
 The resulting analyses could shed light on whether those more objective, physical, and physiological emotional components reliably occur during episodes of individual emotions, as would be evidenced if they loaded strongly-alongside the subjective components-on latent factors representing the emotion in question.